VirgilBarcan/InsideNAV/README.md

 The application will get all data from the smartphone's sensors and process it in such a way that a prediction of the current position will be given as an output.

-###The sensors that will be take into account are:
+###The sensors that will be taken into account are:
  * Accelerometer
  * Gyroscope
  * Magnetometer